 What is Roasted Garlic?

-Roasting garlic involves cooking garlic in the oven until it is softened and creamy.
+Roasted garlic is garlic that's cooked in the oven until it becomes soft and creamy.
 When it’s done, you can squeeze the garlic from the cloves almost like squeezing toothpaste from a tube.
 As it roasts, the garlic starts to caramelize and it develops a rich, slightly sweet flavor.
 The pungent flavor of raw garlic mellows and becomes almost nutty.
 If you have any friends who say they don’t like the strong flavor of garlic, have them try this.

-– Use it in pasta- try stirring it into your favorite pasta sauce or macaroni and cheese, or simply toss cooked pasta with roasted garlic, olive oil and parmesan
+- Use it in pasta.
+Stir some into your favorite pasta sauce or macaroni and cheese.
+You can also simply toss cooked pasta with roasted garlic, olive oil and parmesan.

 - Mix it into burgers or meatloaf for a flavor boost

 - Use it to make a savory compound butter